- Compliance Committees

 IRB #2: IRB00005531 (Reviews research involving prisoners as subjects)

-ISU Signatory Official: Sarah Kaatz, Director, Office for Responsible Research (IAA signatory designee for IO)
+ISU Signatory Official: Sarah Kaatz, Director, Office of Research Ethics (IAA signatory designee for IO)